anoiniman/auto_greger/README.md

 ## Installation Intrunctions
 ### Pre-Requesites
 Be on GTNH, and have a opencomputers robot with the <necessary> modules as shown in the video:
->2x Inventory Expansion
+- 2x Inventory Expansion
->1x Inventory Controller
+- 1x Inventory Controller
->1x Geolyzer
+- 1x Geolyzer
->1x Combustion Generator
+- 1x Combustion Generator
->1x Module Expansion Slot
+- 1x Module Expansion Slot
-etc.
+-etc.

 Be mindful that in order for all modules to be equipable, you may not have a floppy disc drive installed on the robot, you must deconstruct/reconstruct the robot after installing OpenOS.
 Also, make sure that you have enough RAM and disc-space, you WILL need the full complement of 2MB of RAM.
 If you want to use remote functionalities through remember to properly link the 2 tunnel-card together, one for the robot, another for the remote computer terminal.